Cardano-After-Dark/dred/docs/src/pages/docs/architecture-guide.md

 - Stores messages temporarily
 - Sends messages to other servers
 - Delivers messages to users
+- Manages channel subscriptions

 ### Node Registry

-The registry tracks servers on the blockchain:
+The registry tracks servers using a discovery mechanism:

 ```javascript
 // Server information